Freedom of information laws by country: India

-A number of high-profile disclosures revealed corruption in various government schemes such scams in Public Distribution Systems (ration stores), disaster relief, construction of highways etc. The law itself has been hailed as a landmark in India's drive towards more openness and accountability.
+A number of high-profile disclosures revealed corruption in various government schemes such scams in Public Distribution Systems (ration stores), disaster relief, construction of highways etc. The law itself has been hailed as a landmark in India's drive towards more openness and accountability."

 However the RTI has certain weaknesses that hamper implementation.
 There have been questions on the lack of speedy appeal to non-compliance to requests.
 The lack of a central PIO makes it difficult to pin-point the correct PIO to approach for requests.
 There is also a criticism of the manner in which the Information Commissioners are appointed to head the information commission.
 It is alleged by RTI Activists that bureaucrats working in close proximity with the government are appointed in the RTI Commissions in a non-transparent manner.
 The PIO, being an officer of the relevant Government institution, may have a vested interest in not disclosing damaging information on activities of his/her Institution, This therefore creates a conflict of interest.
 In the state of Maharashtra it was estimated that only 30% of the requests are actually realised under the Maharashtra Right to Information act.
 The law does not allow disclosure of information that affects national security, defence, and other matters that are deemed of national interest.

 Iran

 The Law on Dissemination of and Free Access to Information was approved by Iranian Parliament in 2008.
 Its English and Arabic renditions were officially released as part of the government's efforts to promote Freedom of Information (FOI) in October 2018.

+In 2023 Iranian government charged Etemad after publishing information on denied news by the government around hijab watch guards law obtained by Foia, the government claimed it was top secret.

 Ireland

-In Ireland the Freedom of Information Act 1997 came into effect in April 1998.
-This provided for members of the public to access information specifically about themselves, amend incorrect information, and request an explanation behind administrative decisions concerning themselves, as well as allowing any person to access records generated by a list of specified public bodies.
+In Ireland, the Freedom of Information Act 1997 came into effect in April 1998, one year after its enactment.
+It provided for members of the public to access information specifically about themselves, amend incorrect information, and request an explanation behind administrative decisions concerning themselves, as well as allowing any person to access records generated by a list of specified public bodies.
 The Act is seen as having led to a sea-change in the relationship between the citizen, journalists, government departments and public bodies.
 Disclosure is the default assumption of the Act; bodies can withhold information only by citing exemptions specified in the legislation.
-Decisions of public bodies in relation to requests for information may be reviewed by the Information Commissioner.
+Decisions of public bodies in relation to requests for information may be reviewed by the Office of the Information Commissioner.

-The Act was subsequently amended by the Freedom of Information (Amendment) Act 2003.
+The 2014 Act was amended by the Freedom of Information (Amendment) Act 2003.
 The amendments introduced fees for non-personal requests and restricted the kinds of material which could be accessed.

-On 14 October 2014, the Freedom of Information Act 2014 repealed the 1997 and 2003 Acts, removing most of the restrictions introduced in 2003 and widened the range of bodies covered to all public bodies, unless specifically exempt.
-It also allowed for the Government to prescribe (or designate) other bodies receiving significant public funds, so that the FOI legislation applies to them also.
+The Freedom of Information Act 2014 repealed the 1997 and 2003 Acts, removing most of the restrictions introduced in 2003 and widening the range of bodies covered to all public bodies, unless specifically exempt.
+It also allowed for the government to prescribe (or designate) other bodies receiving significant public funds, so that the FOI legislation would also apply to them.